SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 ### Neuron Glow
 Neuron glow is added to the item pool.
-Eating a neuron fly may or may not grant the glow.
+Eating a neuron fly does not automatically grant the glow.
+By default, Shaded Citadel, Filtration System, and parts of lower Pipeyard logically require the glow.

 ### Story flags
 Story flags are added to the item pool:
 - Hunter does not start with the green neuron.
 - Artificer does not start with the citizen ID drone.
 - The rarefaction cell is not found in the heart of The Rot.
+- Rivulet's increased cycle duration is an item in the pool.
 - Spearmaster does not receive their pearl by meeting Five Pebbles.
 - Spearmaster's pearl does not get rewritten by meeting Looks to the Moon with the pearl.